 Suspect in Club Q mass shooting charged with 305 counts, including hate crimes and murder

 The suspect accused of entering a Colorado gay nightclub clad in body armor and opening fire with an AR-15-style rifle, killing five people and wounding 17 others, was charged by prosecutors Tuesday with 305 criminal counts including hate crimes and murder.
-Anderson Lee Aldrich, 22, sat upright in a chair during the hearing and appeared alert.
+The counts against Anderson Lee Aldrich include 48 hate crime charges, one for each person known to have been in the club at the time of the shooting.

 Investigators said the defendant entered Club Q, a sanctuary for the LGBTQ community in the mostly conservative city of Colorado Springs, just before midnight on Nov.
 19 and began shooting during a drag queen's birthday celebration.
 The killing stopped after patrons wrestled the suspect to the ground, beating the defendant into submission, they said.